 292. In Utero (1993) - Nirvana

-When it comes to anticipation, you need to invent another word to describe what everyone felt with Nirvana's Nevermind follow-up.
-Before it all proved too much for Kurt Cobain and his life was no more, they delivered In Utero which is as satisfying as what could've been possible.
-Cobain felt Nevermind was too polished for his liking so he passed on working with Butch Vig again and instead brought in another Midwestener to produce, Steve Albini.
-Going for, (and achieving), the Pixies' Surfer Rosa drum sound, Utero boasts a more challenging batch of material for the listener to digest.
-Still, "Heart-Shaped Box", "Serve the Servants", "Rape Me", and "All Apologies" proved that Cobain still wasn't capable of penning a shit song.
+When it comes to anticipation, you need to invent another word to describe what everyone felt with Nirvana's Nevermind follow-up In Utero.
+Before it all proved too much for Kurt Cobain and his life was no more, they delivered a more challenging yet still satisfying swansong.
+Cobain felt that Nevermind was too polished for his liking, so he passed on working with Butch Vig again and instead brought in another Midwestener to produce, Steve Albini.
+Going for, (and achieving), The Pixies' Surfer Rosa drum sound, Utero boasts a forceful batch of material, yet "Heart-Shaped Box", "Serve the Servants", "Rape Me", and "All Apologies" still proved that Cobain could turn such alt-rock aggression into undeniable pop tunes.

 291. Mama Said (1991) - Lenny Kravitz

-Lenny Kravitz' love letter to Cosby kid Lisa Bonet Mama Said endures as one of the finest break-up albums there is.
-Dismissing Kravitz as a retro-rocker first and a great pop songsmith second is rather unfair.
-Though his influences often show-up on his sleeves and his lyrics are universally simple, neither thing is a detriment.
-Mama boasts a string of sincere pleas to his soon-to-be ex-wife and everything from the soul ballads "Stand By My Woman" and "More Than Anything in This World", bossa nova "What Goes Around Comes Around", ode to his newborn daughter "Flowers for Zoë", and the Slash collaboration and his best song ever "Always On the Run" work gloriously.
+Lenny Kravitz' love letter to Cosby kid Lisa Bonet, Mama Said endures as one of the finest break-up albums there is.
+Dismissing Kravitz as a retro-rocker first and a great pop songsmith second is unfair to a point, even if his lyrics indulge in pedestrian cliches and he wears his influences on his sleeve.
+His sophomore record here boasts a string of sincere and eclectic pleas to his soon-to-be ex-wife.
+Just see the soul ballads "Stand By My Woman" and "More Than Anything in This World", the bossa nova "What Goes Around Comes Around", the garage rock of "Stop Draggin' Around", the folky ode to his newborn daughter "Flowers for Zoë", the schmaltzy R&B of "It Ain't Over 'Til It's Over", and of his collaboration with old buddy Slash on the riff monster with horns classic "Always On the Run".

 290. Angel Dust (1992) - Faith No More

 Due in part to Mike Patton's abrasively bonkers Mr. Bungle project recording their debut album in between his first two Faith No More joints, the idea with Angel Dust was to push outside of the box .
-Sans Jim Martin who was displeased with the new direction and soon bowed out, FNM starting writing from scratch and in this respect, Angel Dust somewhat re-invents them as a more diverse, art-rock flavored beast on top their funk-metal ingredients already in place.
-The Commodores cover "Easy", country-western comedy track "RV", cheerleader choir and pro-semen-swallowing lyrics to "Be Aggressive", as well as an instrumental cover of the Midnight Cowboy theme are examples of shit they previously wouldn't have attempted.
+Sans Jim Martin who was displeased with the new direction and soon bowed out, FNM starting writing from scratch and in this respect, Angel Dust re-invents the band as a more diverse, art-rock flavored beast on top their funk-metal ingredients that are already in place.
+The Commodores cover "Easy", country-western comedy track "RV", cheerleader choir and pro-semen-swallowing lyrics to "Be Aggressive", as well as an instrumental cover of the Midnight Cowboy theme are examples of wacky shit that they previously would never have attempted.

 289. Still Life (1999) - Opeth

 One incredibly good, one pretty good, and one "I forget it every time I hear it" album under their belts, Opeth got everything brilliant while at once completely defining their then style with Still Life.
-The debut of Martin Mendez on bass and the second album to feature other Martin, Martin Lopez on drums solidify the best rhythm section the band ever had and Fredrik Nordström back as engineer likewise contributes in giving Opeth the best sound they'd yet had.
+The debut of Martin Mendez on bass and the second album to feature the other Martin, Martin Lopez on drums solidify the best rhythm section that the band ever had.
+Fredrik Nordström back as engineer likewise contributes in giving Opeth their best production up until that point.
 The mostly mellow "Face of Melinda" and closer "White Cluster" come damn close to "Godhead's Lament", but more than any other Opeth album, Still Life arguably has the most solid concept, thematically and musically.

 288. Bad (1987)- Michael Jackson

-For the MTV generation, there may not be a more perfectly constructed album in existence than this.
-Counting the add-on single "Leave Me Alone", ten out of eleven Bad jams had videos made for them, nine of them were singles, and five of them peaked at number one.
-So yeah, there's a reason it's sold in the ballpark of 40 million plus copies.
-Just as they had been with Thriller, Jackson and producer Quincy Jones were still trying to one-up themselves and though selling more records than Thriller is literally impossible, Bad easily fulfilled expectations.
-"Smooth Criminal", "Dirty Diana", "Speed Demon", "The Way You Make Me Feel", and "Man In the Mirror" are still favorite songs of mine, as they were when I was six years old.
+For the MTV generation, there may not be a more perfectly constructed album than Michael Jackson's massive Bad.
+Counting the add-on single "Leave Me Alone", ten out of eleven jams here had videos made for them, nine of them were singles, and five of them peaked at number one.
+So yeah, there is a reason that is has sold in the ballpark of 40 million plus copies.
+Just as they had been with Thriller, Jackson and producer Quincy Jones were still trying to one-up themselves, and though selling more records than Thriller is likely impossible, Bad easily fulfilled expectations.
+"Smooth Criminal", "Dirty Diana", "Speed Demon", "The Way You Make Me Feel", and "Man In the Mirror" have endured just as much as they did when I was six years old.

 287. Fragile (1971) - Yes

-Coming in to replace co-founder Tony Kaye, Rick Wakeman brought in a whole lot more gear, pretentiousness, and of course capes to help Yes kick it into the next level on their fourth Fragile.
+Coming in to replace co-founder Tony Kaye, keyboard wizard Rick Wakeman brought in a whole lot more gear, pretentiousness, and of course capes to help Yes kick it into the next level on their fourth album Fragile.
 With the nifty idea of each band member composing a solo track, (Steve Howe's "Mood for a Day" clearly the victor), Fragile is fleshed out by four other proper songs that have found the opening "Roundabout" going down as probably Yes' signature tune.
-But "Long Distance Runaround", "South Side of the Sky", and "Heart of the Sunrise" each rank as prog-rock classics and defining staples of the genre.
+"Long Distance Runaround", "South Side of the Sky", and "Heart of the Sunrise" also rank as prog-rock classics and equally define Yes' entire virtuistic shtick.

 286. Liquid Swords (1995) - GZA